Aubree Munro

-Aubree Munro Watson (born October 4, 1993) is an American, former college softball player, medal-winning Olympian, professional softball catcher.
+Aubree Munro Watson (born October 4, 1993) is an American former professional softball catcher.
 She played college softball for the Florida Gators where she won two NCAA Championships, and played professionally for the USSSA Pride of the National Pro Fastpitch (NPF).
-She is currently a member of the United States women's national softball team, and represented Team USA at the 2020 Summer Olympics and won a silver medal.
+She was a member of the United States women's national softball team, and represented Team USA at the 2020 Summer Olympics and won a silver medal.

 College career

 Munro won back-to-back NCAA Championships with the Florida Gators in 2014 and 2015.
 During her junior year in 2015, she became one of nine Gators to record a perfect fielding percentage (minimum 50 chances) in a season.
 She did not made an error in 354 chances behind the plate.
 During her final two seasons she committed just one error in 874 chances and made only four miscues in 1,423 chances during her career, which tied for second in program history.